 After the indicated PMKID in an RSNE identifies a cached PMKSA (see 12.6.8.3 (Cached PMKSAs and RSNA key management)), and a PTKSA is established using the identified PMKSA,

-For non-MLO, if the EDP non-AP STA and the EDP AP set the PMKSA Caching Privacy Support field in the RSNXE to 1, the EDP AP shall deliver the PMKID for the identified PMKSA to be used next time to the non-AP STA in the PMKID KDE included in the Key Delivery element of the encrypted (Re)Association Response frame.
+For non-MLO, if the EDP non-AP STA and the EDP AP set the PMKSA Caching Privacy Support field in the RSNXE to 1, the EDP AP shall generate a random new PMKID for the identified PMKSA and deliver the generated PMKID(#967) to be used next time to the non-AP STA in the PMKID KDE included in the Key Delivery element of the encrypted (Re)Association Response frame.
+The EDP AP shall use a random input form the EDP non-AP STA (ex.
+SNonce or Diffie-Hellman parameter) to generate the random PMKID.
+The formula to generate the random PMKID is out of the scope of this standard.(#269)

-For MLO, if the EDP non-AP STA(s) affiliated with an EDP non-AP MLD and the EDP AP(s) affiliated with an EDP AP MLD set the PMKSA Caching Privacy Support field in the RSNXE to 1, the EDP AP MLD shall deliver the PMKID for the identified PMKSA to be used next time to the non-AP MLD in the PMKID KDE included in the Key Delivery element of the encrypted (Re)Association Response frame.(#175)
+For MLO, if the EDP non-AP STA(s) affiliated with an EDP non-AP MLD and the EDP AP(s) affiliated with an EDP AP MLD set the PMKSA Caching Privacy Support field in the RSNXE to 1, the EDP AP MLD shall generate a random new PMKID for the identified PMKSA and deliver the generated PMKID(#967) to be used next time to the non-AP MLD in the PMKID KDE included in the Key Delivery element of the encrypted (Re)Association Response frame.(#175) The EDP AP MLD shall use a random input form the EDP non-AP MLD (ex.
+SNonce or Diffie-Hellman parameter) to generate the random PMKID.
+The formula to generate the random PMKID is out of the scope of this standard.(#269)

 NOTE 1—For MLO, all STAs affiliated with an MLD set the RSNXE to the same value.

-NOTE 2—For a different PMKID to ensure privacy, the SPA needs to be randomized in the frame indicating the PMKID to identify the cached PMKSA.
-As a result, tracking cannot be done on the MAC address.
+NOTE 2—For a different PMKID indicating in a frame to ensure privacy, the MAC address in the TA and the MLD MAC address (if present) in the Frame Body field need to be randomized to .avoid tracking based on the MAC address.
+During BSS transition, the DS MAC address can remain the same to preserve the mapping to the DS.(#919)

 PMKR0Name privacy